 - Over 16,300 tons of mixed paper and cardboard, saving over 275,000 trees.

 - Approximately 1,400 tons of aluminum cans, saving the energy equivalent of 3,290,000 gallons of gasoline!

 Household Hazardous Waste and Electronics Collection

-The Household Hazardous Waste and Electronics Collection Drop-Off Center, located at 3224 Colvin Street, will be closed on Monday, December 26 and January 2 for Christmas and New Year’s holidays.
+The Household Hazardous Waste and Electronics Collection Drop-Off Center, located at 3224 Colvin Street, will be closed on Monday, January 16 for the Martin Luther King, Jr. Holiday.
 Normal hours of operation are Monday and Saturday from 7:30 a.m. to 3:30 p.m.